niravshah/iwc/README.md

 * The UI starts with querying the REST API for 'Auhtorities' (Endpoint 1) above which is exposed as a dropdown available for the user to select an authority.
 * Once the user selects an Authority, the UI makes a call to the 'Establishment Stats Endpoint' (Endpoint 2) above to get the Food Hygiene Rating Distribution for that Authority.
 * The result is displayed as a Pie Chart (implemented using Angular Highcharts) and a Table format.

 ---

+### Comments

+This code tries to follow the paradigmof Self Documenting code and Test Driven code explanations prescribed by Rob Martin in his Clean Code book and hence does not have a lot of explicit comments.

+---